Various Partner Options: Getting Pregnant and HIV

 Donor Sperm

 Donor sperm comes from a sperm bank or from someone you know.
-Sperm donors to sperm banks are most often anonymous, and they are tested for fertility and diseases to make sure the sperm is safe and able to result in pregnancy.
+Donors to sperm banks are most often anonymous, and they are tested for fertility and diseases to make sure the sperm is safe and able to result in pregnancy.
 This involves no risk of HIV transmission to your partner.

 Donor sperm is often used in an assisted reproductive technique called intra-vaginal insemination (IVI).
-In this procedure, sperm are placed deep inside the vagina by a health care provider.
+In this procedure, sperm are placed deep inside the vagina by a healthcare provider.
 This is very similar to home insemination, only done in a clinic.
 Donor sperm can also be used in any of the other assisted reproductive techniques listed above.

 Home Insemination